 - Note which language you would like to study: French or Spanish.

 - Personal statement (written in English or the target language), in which you describe your background in language and culture, your academic experience, your goals, and reasons for seeking to pursue graduate study.

 - Photocopy of a graded paper in the target language written for an advanced undergraduate course in Theoretical Linguistics, Applied Linguistics, Literary Studies, or Cultural Studies.
-If you cannot provide a graded paper, please contact the department's Director of Graduate Studies for alternatives.
+If you cannot provide a graded paper, please contact the department's Graduate Coordinator for alternatives.